 At 90-plus current members with more than 800 alumni, one satellite in orbit, and two more missions in the works, Michigan Tech’s Aerospace Enterprise team has worked through the challenges and experienced the triumphs.
 It’s one of the largest and most successful teams in Michigan Tech’s 20-year Enterprise Program.
 Started at the request of students roughly 18 years ago, it’s also one of the oldest.
-Nearly two decades of training in small satellite development, from concept to launch-ready, has positioned students among the next generation of aerospace leaders.
+Nearly two decades of training in small satellite development, from concept to launch-ready, has positioned students among the next generation of aerospace engineering leaders.
 Here’s how they got their first nanosatellite, Oculus-ASR, into space last summer and their plans for two new missions, Auris and Stratus.

 “We have an established presence in the field,” says current team program manager Marcello Guadagno.
 “You’re working on something that until very recently was in the domain of large corporations and governments.
 You get to see your work in space; people don’t get to see that too often.”